thunil/Deep-Flow-Prediction/README.md

 It contains code for data generation, network training, and evaluation.
 Linux is highly recommended, and assumed as OS the following.

-Full details can be found in the accompanying AIAA Journal paper:
-"Deep learning methods for Reynolds-averaged Navier-Stokes simulations of airfoil flows", pre-print:
+Full details can be found in the arXiv paper from 2018 below, which was later on published in the AIAA Journal as "Deep learning methods for Reynolds-averaged Navier-Stokes simulations of airfoil flows":
 <https://arxiv.org/abs/1810.08217>.

 Authors: